romanlehnert/collmex-ruby/README.md

     request.response.last.hash    # holds the data.

+### Sugar
+You can write a request with less words by directly call the run-method and enqueue the lines inside a block (you can use symbols to identify the commands):

+    request = Collmex::Request.run do
+      enqueue :accdoc_get, id: 1
+      enqueue :customer_get, id: 10
+    end

 ### Datatypes

 While collmex sends and receives only strings via csv, we treat the data as ruby object.